Bendigo South East College: Leadership

+Extra Curricular Activities

+BSE offers a wide range of extra-curricular activities that cater for every student's personal interests, operating within and outside of school hours.
+Some available activities include: Athlete Development Program (ADP), Academy of Creative Arts (ACA), and Bendigo Instrumental Program (BIMP).

-The Athlete Development Program at BSE is a complete sports education and training program aimed to assist students in the pursuit of sporting and academic excellence.
+The Athlete Development Program at BSE is a complete sports education and training program aimed to assist select students in the pursuit of sporting excellence.
 The program runs for the entire school year.
 Students are eligible for selection every year they attend the school.
+Sessions consist of outside-of-school training on their sport of choice, and gym/health sessions that run in replacement of regular Physical Education classes.

 Another specialist program introduced in 2016 is the Academy of Creative Arts (ACA).
 The Bendigo South East College Academy of Creative Arts (ACA) nurtures the creativity, artistry and scholarship of students.
 Students can apply to be in one of the five fields: drama, vocals, visual arts, music or dance.

-Golden Square Secondary College was closed at the end of 2008 and was demolished in late 2009; the site is currently vacant.

-Staff

-As of July 2025, Justin Matt is principal of the school, replacing Glen Donald.
+The Bendigo Instrumental Music Program (BIMP) is a program that covers all 7-10 schools in Bendigo, not exclusively BSE.
+BIMP brings amazing instruments and talented teachers into schools to spark interests and build a deeper understanding of music, bands, composers and more.
+A wide selection of instruments is available for students to choose what feels right for them.